 Vascular thoracic outlet syndrome

 This is a condition in which blood vessels under the collarbone are compressed due to trauma or repetitive injury.
-Untreated, it can lead to progressive nerve damage.
+If left untreated, it can lead to progressive nerve damage.

 Here are a few other things to keep in mind: